Despite your best intentions, one or more of these four forces might lead you to behave unethically during job offer negotiations:

 Similarly, the larger the bribe, the more likely we are to take it, Harvey Hegarty of Indiana University and Henry Sims of the University of Maryland has found.

-Returning to our opening story, the more desirable the job, the more likely you are to lie about having better offers.
-It seems our ethical standards are more fluid than we’d like to believe.
+When it comes to job offer negotiations, the more desirable the job, the more likely you are to lie about having better offers.
+It seems our negotiation ethics are more fluid than we’d like to believe.